The Western Book of the Dead: Plot

-In the fictional industrial town of Vinci, California, Vinci Police Detective Ray Velcoro (Colin Farrell) drops off his son Chad (Trevor Larcom) at school.
-Later, he is interviewed by an attorney regarding his ex-wife, who was raped years ago and there is uncertainty regarding whether Velcoro is Chad's father, and Velcoro refuses to get a paternity test, claiming that Chad is his son.
-He also states that the man who raped her was never found.
-In reality, years ago, he contacted corrupt businessman Frank Semyon (Vince Vaughn), who gave him the information to find the man and is now in his payroll.
+In Vinci, a Californian industrial town on the edge of Los Angeles, police detective Ray Velcoro (Colin Farrell) drops off his son Chad at school.
+He is later interviewed by an attorney regarding his ex-wife, who was raped years ago, causing uncertainty about whether Ray is Chad's father.
+Ray refuses to get a paternity test, claiming that Chad is his son, and states that the man who raped his ex-wife was never found.
+In reality, he was contacted years ago by corrupt businessman Frank Semyon (Vince Vaughn), who gave him the information he needed to find the man.
+Semyon has since kept Velcoro in his debt in the years that have passed.

-As Vinci plans for a real estate development near a new high-speed rail line, Semyon is working on the deal in order to present it to Russian criminal businessman, Osip Agronov (Timothy V. Murphy).
-Semyon's partner and city manager, Ben Caspere, is set to present the plans and leaves his house.
+As Vinci plans for a real estate development near a new high-speed rail line, Semyon, who is now a white-collar criminal, is working on the deal in order to present it to Russian oligarch Osip Agronov (Timothy V. Murphy).
+Semyon's partner, city manager Ben Caspere, is set to present the plans and leaves his house.
 During this time, the local newspaper starts reporting possible corruption cases in the city.

-Meanwhile, Ventura County Detective Ani Bezzerides (Rachel McAdams) and her team conduct a raid on a suspected illegal brothel, but turns out to be a legal porn studio.
-She also discovers her sister Athena (Leven Rambin), who works as a cam girl.
-She reprimands Athena but she rebuffs her claims.
-Later, Bezzerides is asked by a woman to find her missing sister, Vera.
-She and her partner Elvis Ilinca (Michael Irby) visit a meditation center run by Bezzerdides' father, Eliot (David Morse), who states that Vera used to work there.
+Meanwhile, Ventura County Sheriff's Office CID agent Antigone "Ani" Bezzerides (Rachel McAdams) and her team conduct a raid on a suspected illegal brothel, which turns out to be a legal porn studio.
+During the raid, she discovers that her sister Athena (Leven Rambin) is working there as a webcam model.
+While foreclosing a Ventura County home, Bezzerides is asked by a woman to find the woman's missing sister, Vera.
+She and her partner Elvis Ilinca (Michael Irby) visit a New Age meditation center run by Bezzerides' father, Eliot (David Morse), who states that Vera used to work there.

 On the day of the presentation, Caspere goes missing and Velcoro is instructed to investigate his whereabouts.
-Velcoro and Detective Teague Dixon (W. Earl Brown) check Caspere's house, with evidence pointing to a kidnapping.
-In another part of the city, California Highway Patrol officer Paul Woodrugh (Taylor Kitsch) stops a car for high speed.
-The driver, actress Lacey Lindel (Ashley Hinshaw), tries to seduce him in order to avoid a ticket.
-She later files a complaint against him, claiming sexual misconduct and Woodrugh is put on paid leave while the case is investigated.
-He goes home with his girlfriend Emily (Adria Arjona), and they have sex, although Woodrugh secretly went to the bathroom to use Viagra.
+Velcoro and Detective Teague Dixon (W. Earl Brown) check Caspere's house, which is filled with erotic art and evidence pointing to a kidnapping.

+In another part of Los Angeles, California Highway Patrol officer Paul Woodrugh (Taylor Kitsch) stops a car for speeding.
+The driver, troubled actress Lacey Lindel (Ashley Hinshaw), unsuccessfully tries to seduce him in order to avoid a ticket.
+She later files a complaint against him, claiming sexual misconduct, and Woodrugh is put on paid leave while the case is investigated.
+He goes home to his girlfriend Emily (Adria Arjona) and they have sex, with Woodrugh hiding the fact that he snuck away to the bathroom to take Viagra beforehand.